Frequently (and infrequently) asked questions

 How do you know you have the record?

 Twin Galaxies says so.
-It's like the Guinness Book of video game and pinball scores.
+They’re basically the Guinness Book of video game and pinball scores.
 Every year Twin Galaxies runs a four-day competition for classic arcade video games at a place called Funspot in Weirs Beach, New Hampshire.
 I've been to a few of these events, and I set the Arkanoid record in 2000.

 What was your score?

 It won't mean anything if you've never played the game, but my score was 1,658,110.